 Lastly, I’ll give a list of suggested evidence that will hopefully just get you thinking about what relevant information you might want to share and what potential documents to submit.
 These lists are based on my own submission and the extensive research I did in preparation, reading dozens of checklists written by other 820/801 “survivors” and by Home Affairs.
-It’s extremely unlikely that you’ll have everything on this list (we definitely didn’t, even after 3.5 years!), but you don’t need more than a few good pieces of evidence to really tell your story.
+It’s extremely unlikely that you’ll have everything on this list (we definitely didn’t, even after 5 years), but you don’t need more than a few good pieces of evidence to really tell your story.

 1 | Financial aspects of the relationship

-Every relationship (particularly if you’ve only just fulfilled the 12 month de facto minimum to apply for this visa) will have varying degrees of interdependency, but it is still a key requirement of this visa that you and your partner share financial responsibility in some capacity.
+Every relationship (particularly if you’ve only just fulfilled the 12 month de facto minimum to apply for this visa) will have varying degrees of interdependency, but it is still a key requirement of this visa that you and your partner share financial responsibility to some degree.

-- Proof of shared financial responsibility for a rental or mortgage, in the form of a lease agreement with both names, communication from your real estate regarding a shared property, joint home loan, mortgage, etc. This has the added benefit of establishing cohabitation, another important requirement of this visa!
+Proof of shared financial responsibility for a rental or mortgage, in the form of a lease agreement with both names, communication from your real estate regarding a shared property, joint home loan, mortgage, etc. This has the added benefit of establishing cohabitation, another important requirement of this visa!

-- Utility bill to your shared address, which may not mention both names (many companies will only print a single name on the bill) but does establish expenses that are being paid by one or both of you for your shared home.
+Utility bill to your shared address, which may not mention both names (many companies will only print a single name on the bill) but does establish expenses that are being paid by one or both of you for your shared home.
 This is further proof of residential address.

-- Screenshots from your bank showing transfers to/from your partner with descriptions
+Screenshots from your bank showing transfers to/from your partner with descriptions

-- Travel expenses for you and your partner paid for by one of you
+Travel expenses for you and your partner paid for by one of you

-- Car in both names
+Car in both names

-- Proof of other shared assets
+Proof of other shared assets

-- Receipt of major joint purchases
+Receipt of major joint purchases

-- Statement showing payment for weekly food shop
+Statement showing payment for weekly food shop

 2 | Nature of the household

 I personally found that this section had a lot less evidence than other sections of our application (how do you prove who does the cleaning?!), but as long as you can concretely establish a shared residence with a lease agreement, I think it’s safe to include most of the other required information in a statement.

-- A statement from either you or your partner describing how you share household responsibilities (e.g. cooking, cleaning, grocery shopping, paying the bills, etc.).
+A statement from either you or your partner describing how you share household responsibilities (e.g. cooking, cleaning, grocery shopping, paying the bills, etc.).

-- Lease agreements for all shared properties you have lived at with your partner.
+Lease agreements for all shared properties you have lived at with your partner.

-- Mail addressed to both you and your partner throughout the time you’ve lived together.
+Mail addressed to both you and your partner throughout the time you’ve lived together.

-- Photos of your home, particularly your shared bedroom.
+Photos of your home, particularly your shared bedroom.

-- Proof of shared responsibility for a pet or a child
+Proof of shared responsibility for a pet or a child

-- Mobile phones on a shared plan
+Mobile phones on a shared plan

-- Correspondence from your real estate/strata sent to both of you
+Correspondence from your real estate/strata sent to both of you

-- Statement from anyone who has lived with the two of you (I have spoken to people who lived with their partner’s family and obviously didn’t have a shared lease, so a statement from the family is important to include in these circumstances)
+Statement from anyone who has lived with the two of you (I have spoken to people who lived with their partner’s family and obviously didn’t have a shared lease, so a statement from the family is important to include in these circumstances)

 3 | Social aspects of the relationship

-While there are many applicants for this visa that have never met their partner’s family (based on what I’ve read in forums), I think it’s pretty crucial for this section of the application to at least show that people in your life (e.g. friends, colleagues) have spent time with you and your partner or that you have been very open about your relationship (e.g. posting on social media) so that it doesn’t look “secret”!
+While there are many applicants for this visa that have never met their partner’s family (based on what I’ve read in forums), I think it’s pretty crucial for this section of the application to at least show that people in your life (e.g. friends, colleagues) have spent time with you and your partner or that you have been very open about your relationship (e.g. posting on social media) so that it doesn’t look “secret”.

-- A statement from either you or your partner describing the social aspects of your relationship (e.g. what you do together for fun, events you’ve attended, shared invitations to weddings and parties, joint travel, etc.).
+A statement from either you or your partner describing the social aspects of your relationship (e.g. what you do together for fun, events you’ve attended, shared invitations to weddings and parties, joint travel, etc.).

-- Form 888 from your Australian friends and your partner’s Australian friends and family to show that you are actively involved in one another’s lives and that your relationship is widely known.
+Form 888 from your Australian friends and your partner’s Australian friends and family to show that you are actively involved in one another’s lives and that your relationship is widely known.
 You are only required to submit 2 of these, but I think the more, the merrier!
 We submitted 9, which included my partner’s family, several of his friends, a work colleague, several of my friends, one of my work colleagues, and some mutual friends who were actually there when we met.

-- Photos of you and your partner together, as well as together with friends, over the course of your relationship.
+Photos of you and your partner together, as well as together with friends, over the course of your relationship.

 Joint traveltickets and photos (e.g. plane tickets, travel bookings with both names, travel photos).

-- Invitations addressed to both you and your partner (e.g. party or wedding invites)
+Invitations addressed to both you and your partner (e.g. party or wedding invites)

-- Gift to/from your partner
+Gift to/from your partner

-- Communications between you and your partner’s family
+Communications between you and your partner’s family

-- Mutual Facebook friends
+Mutual Facebook friends

-- Membership to clubs or groups in common
+Membership to clubs or groups in common

 4 | Nature of the commitment

 The purpose of this section is to demonstrate how you and your partner have committed to one another and to a continuing, long-term relationship together.
 This could mean having “knowledge of each other’s personal circumstances such as background and family situation”, listing one another as beneficiaries of your will, having joint assets, supporting each other emotionally, or making future plans together.

-- A statement from either you or your partner describing your commitment to one another (e.g. how you are involved with one another’s family, how you support one another emotionally through difficult times, how you have combined your lives, your future plans together, etc.).
+A statement from you or your partner describing your commitment to one another (e.g. how you are involved with one another’s family, how you support one another emotionally through difficult times, how you have combined your lives, your future plans together, etc.).

 Stat dec/signedletter from any non-Australian friends or family who have been involved in your relationship (here’s a template to at least get them started from My Access Australia: statutory declaration template).
 I had my mum, dad, and stepmother each write a letter for our application, describing the times they’d travelled with me and Callum, that they had visited us in Australia or we had visited them in America, and any other personal details they wanted to include.
 They all wrote very different letters, but they turned out very nicely and I think they speak to the close relationship that Callum has with my family.

-- Photos with each other’s families.
+Photos with each other’s families.
 We have been on a number of overseas trips with both of our families, so this was easy for us to include, but if you don’t have a bunch of group photos already on hand, I’d suggest snapping a couple over the next month if you have dinner with your partner’s family or go to a sporting event all together.

-- A screenshot of your partner listed as your emergency contact/you listed as your partner’s.
+A screenshot of your partner listed as your emergency contact/you listed as your partner’s.

-- Evidence that you were in communication with one another during any periods of separation (e.g. message transcripts, emails, phone records) and/or that you visited one another while you were living apart (e.g. plane tickets to see each other).
+Evidence that you were in communication with one another during any periods of separation (e.g. message transcripts, emails, phone records) and/or that you visited one another while you were living apart (e.g. plane tickets to see each other).

 Proof that you have listed your partner as beneficiary of your accounts or Super, or that you have listed them in your Will

-- Future travel plans
+Future travel plans

-- Joint savings for a house/other investment together
+Joint savings for a house/other investment together

 5 | Development of the relationship